babichjacob/python-option-and-result/README.md

 <h1 align="center">🤷 Option and Result</h1>

-This library uses code copy and pasted from [Peijun Ma's `option` library](https://github.com/MaT1g3R/option), which they have generously published under the MIT license. 🙏
+This library uses code copied and pasted from [Peijun Ma's `option` library](https://github.com/MaT1g3R/option), which they have generously published under the MIT license. 🙏

 This is a Python implementation of Rust's [`Option`](https://doc.rust-lang.org/std/option/index.html) and [`Result`](https://doc.rust-lang.org/std/result/index.html) types in order to help make fallible functions identifiable and more robust than typical exceptions.